Post-Newtonian Effective Field Theory Approach to Entanglement Harvesting, Quantum Discord and Bell's Nonlocality Bound Near a Black Hole: Nonlocality Bound

 \subsection{Case I}

 For this case, we find that $S_{\rho} = S_{\mathrm {CHSH}} = 2$, indicating that the CHSH inequality is saturated but not violated for any values of $T$ and $r_{12}$.
-It implies that the reduced final state $\rho^f_{12}$ \eq{rho_f_no} obtained from evolution by Coulombic interaction is entangled but does not violate the CHSH inequality.
+It implies that the reduced final state $\rho^f_{12}$ \eq{red_final_noBH} obtained from evolution by Coulombic interaction is entangled but does not violate the CHSH inequality.
 The local nature of the correlations in Bell-type experiments contrasts sharply with the inherently nonlocal and acausal nature of Coulombic forces in a field-theoretic context.
-This observation suggests that the meaning of locality is contextual, which we will further elaborate in \cref{sec7}.